immanuelw/paperdata/README.md

 	paperbackup.py & backup_daemon.py:
-		Backups the entire paperdata database, loading all into a created folder labeled with time and data -- separated .csv files by table.
+		Backups the entire paperdata database, loading all into a created folder labeled with time and data -- separated .psv files by table.

 	***DATABASE DESCRIPTION***